GabrielDS02/GabrielDS02/README.md

 I'm a **Full Stack Developer** and a **Systems Analysis and Development student at PUC Minas**, with a technical background in IT and Systems Development.
 I build web applications, REST APIs, enterprise systems and digital solutions by combining software development, architecture, infrastructure and product thinking.

-My experience spans the **JavaScript/TypeScript, PHP, Java and Python** ecosystems, as well as databases, Linux and Windows Server environments, virtualization, networking and software engineering best practices.
+My experience spans the **JavaScript/TypeScript, .NET/C#, PHP, Java and Python** ecosystems, as well as databases, cloud platforms, Linux and Windows Server environments, virtualization, networking and software engineering best practices.

 - **CEO & CTO — Gabriel Soluções em Software:** technical leadership, product development and digital solutions.
 - **Co-Founder & Developer — KRD:** technology, software development, research and innovation.